 We are excited to answer any questions and support you in your healing process and reclaiming the life you desire

 In addition, the staff at The Phoenix Recovery Center is passionate about total behavioral health in overcoming addiction.
 They deeply care about each person who they work with.
 Often our alumni comment on the profound impact of our staff members in encouraging them on their path to living a fulfilling life.
 Those who come to The Phoenix Recovery Center can realize a rebirth of their own dreams as they achieve their own sobriety and much, much more.
 And that makes all the difference.

 The Phoenix Difference

 The Phoenix Difference constitutes a carefully tailored program and recovery experience defined by research.
 Every effort is directed at supporting outcomes that prepare patients and their families with both the knowledge and applied behaviors to manage mental health disorders and to reclaim a meaningful life.
-Furthermore, the Phoenix Recovery and Counseling Centers are driven by the guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
+Furthermore, The Phoenix Recovery Center is driven by the guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
 We accomplish the therapeutic and healing experience through a continuum of care that begins with Residential Treatment and traverses across a Day Program, Intensive Outpatient (IOP), to General Outpatient (GOP).
 Lastly, the continuum of care culminates in a weekly Alumni Support Meeting, which provides a recovery support community to sustain the recovery capital of The Phoenix Alumni.

 If you or a loved one is suffering from a mental illness and health disorder,